 User experience design – which has its focus on usability and user experience, is currently formulated in the international web standards.
 At the same time many industries lacks tools and knowledge required to meet the user’s needs and preferences.

-When we develop a UX strategy, we work with analytical issues related to both the usability and the user – where the usability is located, who the user is, which goals the user has, the user’s attitude to the product or service and how user situation is formed.
+When I develop a UX strategy, I work with analytical issues related to both the usability and the user – where the usability is located, who the user is, which goals the user has, the user’s attitude to the product or service and how user situation is formed.

 When developing a new website or online service, it’s customary to begin at the wrong end.
 You focus on the features, on how the website should look like or which publishing system to be used.
 The potential risk with this approach is that it creates something that is not useful for the intended user, because other factors have been prioritized over the user needs.

-We usually develop websites by a method called Effect Managing, where we identify the effect that will occur and the needs the service or the website must fulfill.
-By defining goals, target groups and UX goal we can build the features and use of the technology necessary for the intended outcome.
+I usually develop websites by a method called Effect Managing, where I identify the effect that will occur and the needs the service or the website must fulfill.
+By defining goals, target groups and UX goal I can build the features and use of the technology necessary for the intended outcome.